onaio/mspray/README.md

 ------------------------------------------------------------------------

+You need to have Docker and Docker Compose installed on your machine.
-Install Docker and Docker Compose.
-Run the following command to start the containers in the background and leave them running.
-The option -d runs in detach mode.
-Detached mode: Run containers in the background and prints new container names.
+Run the following commands to start the containers in the background and leave them running.
+The option -d runs in detach mode(runs the containers in the background).

 ```